gsoules/AvantRelationships/README.md

 item and the corresponding Title text in another.
 If the text varies even by a space, the relationship won't be detected.
 * The implicit relationships features assumes that you are using the Dublin Core Title element and the Dublin Core Creator and/or Publisher elements.
 If you need the feature to work with other elements, you'll have to adapt the source code.
+* When displaying a creator item, if there are a lot of creation items, the page will display a short list of creation items followed by a button that the user can click to see all of the itmes.
+The number of items in the short list is controlled by the "Max indirect items" option on the AvantRelationships configuration page.
+If AvantSearch is also installed and activated, clicking the button will display all of the related creations as search results in an [Image View](http://swhplibrary.net/searching/search-results-image-view/).
+If AvantSearch is not active, clicking the button will display all of the creation items inline on the creator item page.

 ### Placement of the Visualization Graph Preview
 The preview is a small image of the visualization graph.
 When you click on the preview's *Enlarge* link, a full size visualization appears in a popup.
 By default, the AvantRelationships plugin displays the preview immediately after an item's metadata elements and before item relationship groups.
 You can have the  preview appear somewhere else such as in the sidebar.
 To display the graph at a designated location: